-This may entail the construction of new facilities, the purchasing of new equipment, the hiring and training of new employees, and so forth.
-The cost is sometimes expressed as the Marginal Abatement Cost (MAC), which is a cost per unit or cost per thousand of pollution that is abated (ie, not emitted).
+These investments may involve the construction of new facilities, the purchasing of new equipment, the hiring and training of new employees, and other necessary expenses.
+The cost is sometimes expressed as the Marginal Abatement Cost (MAC), which is a cost per unit or cost per thousand of pollution that is abated (i.e., not emitted).

 Realistically, you should not plan on getting more that about 10% average per year over the long term for a portfolio...

 More complicated wills usually require the help of an attorney who can help you and guide you through the process

 The BB-/Ba3 rating is given to bonds and companies who have a moderate risk of default